This BLOG On Primary Home Versus Second Home Purchase Mortgage Guidelines Was UPDATED And PUBLISHED On January 23rd, 2020

-On the flip side, if you are moving from a larger home to a much smaller home due to your children being grown up and moving out of the house, you are eligible for primary home financing.
-For example, if you are currently living in a 5,000 square feet home and want to purchase a 2,000 square foot townhome because your children have moved out of your home, you will definitely qualify for primary owner occupied mortgage loan on your second home purchase.
+On the flip side, if a homebuyer is moving from a larger home to a much smaller home due to children being grown up and moving out of the house, buyers are eligible for primary home financing.

 Both Properties Will Be Calculated Towards Debt To Income Qualification

 Home Buyers qualifying for owner-occupied financing for the second property purchase, they need to realize that both properties will be used to qualify debt to income ratios.

 - Both monthly principal, interest, property taxes, insurance payments, mortgage insurance premium payments, and other monthly housing expenses such as HOA will be used in calculating debt to income ratios